daly city council 2018 FPPC 1403724

 I was born in the Philippines and immigrated to the United States when I was 9 years old.
 My father was a banker and sought assignment in the United States in order to provide better opportunities for our family.
 My father was a hard worker and believed in the value of an education.
 He instilled in me from the very beginning the need to study hard, obtain a good education, and be responsible for providing for one’s family.
 My mother was a stay at home mom who enjoyed raising our family.
 My wife (Cathy) is a court reporter who I met while working in the courthouse.
-We have a 12 year old son named Max.
+Cathy used to run the North Peninsula Emergency Food Pantry in Daly City.
+We have a 16 year old son named Max.
+He's also involved in the community as he often plays the piano for the seniors at the Doelger Senior Center.
 My family is my life.
 I make it a point to spend every spare moment with them.
 I most especially enjoy seeing my son growing up and parenting him along the way.

 With everything I do in life, I am guided by ethics, trust, morals, respect and kindness.

 I believe in the importance of having a good reputation and am vigilant in making sure that my reputation is beyond reproach.
 If given my word or representation, I never falter.
 My integrity is something I won’t ever compromise.
 I believe in the accuracy of my own moral compass.
 I think I have a good sense of what is right and wrong.
 Although not perfect, I try to live an honest and well-deserved life.
 I am forthright in my dealings with people and don’t believe in playing games.
 I believe in the value of a handshake and building relationships.

 I believe in giving people second chances.
 To some, a second chance can make all the difference.